 A tortoise’s digestion accommodates the lack of food and water found in its natural environment.

-So, tortoises can break down the water and nutrient content of any food with their digestive tract, so they don’t need to chew on anything to digest it properly.
+So, tortoises can break down the food’s water and nutrient content with their digestive tract, so they don’t need to chew on anything to digest it properly.